Is the Ask for Angela scheme a fraud? New shocking investigation exposes dangerous failings

 just another reason our app must exist 😩💔 #epowar #fyp #fyppp #foryou #fypppppppppppppp #askforangela

-♬ original sound - Epowar (the safety app)
+♬ original sound - Epowar (women's safety)

 Despite these efforts, high staff turnover in the hospitality industry and inconsistent training appear to undermine the scheme’s effectiveness.
 Sylvia Oates, the director of Ask for Angela, told the BBC: “It’s a real concern that premises have got the poster up, and then if somebody asks for Angela, it’s not successful.”